aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/programming-with-documents-in-php/replace-fields-with-static-text/_index.md

 ﻿---
-title: Replace Fields With Static Text in PHP – Aspose.Words for Java
+title: Replace Fields With Static Text in PHP
+second_title: Aspose.Words for Java
 articleTitle: Replace Fields With Static Text in PHP
 linktitle: Replace Fields With Static Text in PHP
 description: "Replace Fields With Static Text using PHP."